Skip to main content

 Step 2: Flash the firmware

-• DHT sensor library — search DHT sensor library by Adafruit
+• Install DHT sensor library by Adafruit

-• PubSubClient and ArduinoJson (Vwire dependencies)
+• Install PubSubClient and ArduinoJson as VWire dependencies

 Create a new sketch: